Version: eXtendFiles 1.8.7 and above

 2. In the left menu, go to Resource sharing (CORS).

-3. Under Blob service, add a new CORS rule.
+3. Under the Blob service tab, add a new CORS rule as outlined below.

 If you use the same Azure storage account with multiple NetSuite environments, include each environment’s subdomain as an Allowed origin.